rubikvn2100/LearnPrograming/README.md

 Solve problem: "Add solution for `problemFile.py` problem."

-Add Unit Test: "Add unit test `test_problemFile.test.py` files."
+Add Unit Test: "Add unit test `test_problemFile.py` file."

 Fix a file: "`<reason>` for `<fileName>.<extension>`"

 # Git command convention sequence for submission

-Make sure there is nothing new in remote repo, if thre is then use `git pull`.
+Make sure there is nothing new in remote repo, if there is then use `git pull`.

 1/ `git status` to see list of file that ready to stage.